Fidel-Angel-Ochoa/pizzeria-db/README.md

 - 500 customers
 - 2000 orders

   You can create the database from the scripts in "src" repository folder.
+First create the schema(db) with "pizzeria_db_create_structure.sql", then you can use the rest of files.

 # Diagram